Richard Kimblin QC is described in the Legal 500 as a ‘Tier 1’ silk: “An exceptional talent with a formidable intellect.”

 In practice, these skills are deployed, first, in respect of planning appeals and plan examinations in England and Wales, principally in respect of residential schemes of significant size.
 For example, this has resulted recently in consent for a recovered scheme for 390 dwellings where the main issue was impact on a World Heritage Site (APP/E2734/17/3181320) in which the National Trust’s evidence was rejected.
 The exchange of experience was from success in the Court of Appeal in key heritage cases such as Save Britain’s Heritage and in Whitby.

-Secondly, advice on policy and technical constraints is informed by appearing in the leading cases: Green Belt – Redhill Aerodrome, Turner, Timmins; Habitats – Wealden; MYG; EIA - San Vicente; Mackman, Wye Valley Action Association; S38(6) and NPPF – Hampton Bishop; Barwood Land and Estates; BDW; Daventry DC; Policy issues: Watermead PC (flood risk, ‘restrictive’ policies); Cotswold DC (5YLS); Wealden (AONB); Compensation – Bloor v HCA; Environmental liability – Seiont Anglers; Planning enforcement – Challinor, Allsop; DCOs – Gate (highway), Holder (energy), Whitby (rail/heritage).
+Secondly, advice on policy and technical constraints is informed by appearing in the leading cases: Green Belt – Redhill Aerodrome, Turner, Timmins; Habitats – Wealden; MYG; EIA - San Vicente; Mackman, Wye Valley Action Association; S38(6) and NPPF – Friends of the Earth on SEA of NPPF 2019; Hampton Bishop; Barwood Land and Estates; BDW; Daventry DC; Policy issues: Watermead PC (flood risk, ‘restrictive’ policies); Cotswold DC (5YLS); Wealden (AONB); Compensation – Bloor v HCA; Environmental liability – Seiont Anglers; Planning enforcement – Challinor, Allsop; DCOs – Gate (highway), Holder (energy), Whitby (rail/heritage).

-During 2019 he has advised and appeared at examination in respect of sites, in the aggregate, for over 25,000 new homes throughout England, in the urban area, the open countryside and the Green Belt.
+During 2020 and early 2021 he has advised and appeared at examination in respect of many strategic and development plans in the bracket of 2,000 to 10,000 homes, in the urban area, the open countryside and the Green Belt.
 In advising on such strategic issues, Richard routinely applies the policy and legal understanding gained from s78 inquiry and court appearances.

 Thirdly, these skills and experience are deployed across all client sectors, in equal measure.
 He believes very strongly in truly independent advice and fearless advocacy for any client, whether it is the Government, a developer, council or individual.
 Before taking silk, he was appointed Junior Counsel to the Crown (London C, B and A Panels), advising on and appearing on many issues and in cases which are now leading cases in their area.
 He regularly appears for strategic land and housing developers at inquiry, EiP and in the Planning Court.
 He recently appeared for a local authority in a call-in inquiry (APP/K3415/V/17/3174379).
 He obtained a quashing order for a Parish Council in the Court of Appeal (Watermead) and was instructed by an NGO in a challenge to the NPPF.